StarPlayrX/bigmac/README.md

 I recommend that your Mac can boot APFS drives natively using Dosdude1's AFPS ROM patcher. it is included the 😎 folder.
 It only needs to ran once, but you must follow the instructions that comes with it in its GUI precisely.
 It does require some patience.

-Thank you and looking forward to assising you further.
+I am looking forward to assisting you further and thanks for using BigMac.

 ## Update: APFS direct installs should now work. (untested).